bennyficial/HW-Wireframe/README.md

    * Article
    * .clear
    * Your text elements: h1, p, etc.
-3. The colors used in your final layout should be:
+3. The colors used in the final layout should be:
    * Background: #777
    * Content: #ebebeb
 4. The widths of each section should be: